felipefcor/footcamp-fantasy/README.md

 Version 2.0

 * The user can participate in several leagues at the time
+* Make the app able for all the devices

+Version 3.0

 * Be able to synchronize the leagues with real Premier league and update the table

-Version 3.0
+Version 4.0
 * Add sales market players inside every league